• Skip to primary navigation

 3. Schwerin

-Up in the country’s north, one of the best places to visit from Hamburg is the city of Schwerin.
+Schwerin, in the country’s north, is one of the best places to visit from Hamburg.
 Begin a visit at Schwerin Castle, a stunning palace on the edge of the Old Town.
-Even though it now hosts the state parliament, you can still tour its grand rooms, learn its history in the castle museum, and enjoy its serene gardens which look out over the two nearby lakes.
-As you head towards the city center, stop in at the Staatliches Museum Schwerin, an art gallery full of paintings by Dutch and Flemish masters.
-In the city center pass through the low-key Schlachtermarkt, Schwerin’s main square, en-route to the majestic Schwerin Cathedral.
-Now, since Schwerin is surrounded by lakes, why not take a relaxing cruise across Lake Schwerin or Lake Pfaffenteich and enjoy the city scenery from a fresh vantage point.
+Even though it now hosts the state parliament, you can still tour its grand rooms, learn its history in the castle museum, and enjoy its serene gardens that look out over the two nearby lakes.
+As you head toward the city center, stop in at the Staatliches Museum Schwerin, an art gallery full of paintings by Dutch and Flemish masters.
+In the city center, pass through the low-key Schlachtermarkt, Schwerin’s main square, en route to the majestic Schwerin Cathedral.
+And since Schwerin is surrounded by lakes, why not take a relaxing cruise across Lake Schwerin or Lake Pfaffenteich and enjoy the city scenery from a fresh vantage point?

-Getting there: One of the many easy train trips from Hamburg, you can reach Schwerin in under 1 ½ hours on one of the regular train departures.
+Getting there: One of the many easy train trips from Hamburg, Schwerin takes under 1.5 hours to reach with one of the regular train departures.

 Lüneburg in Germany